Waikato teen violently beaten in horrific school bullying video

 It was sent to the Herald by a young student from another school - who described it as "disgusting" - in a bid to raise awareness about bullying.

-"(I shared it) for an eye-opener to the parents so they know what goes on behind the scenes at school," she said.
+"[I shared it] for an eye-opener to the parents so they know what goes on behind the scenes at school," she said.

-"For instance, there is a lot of kids that would rather sit in the dark rather than talking to their parents about it."
+"For instance, there is a lot of kids that would rather sit in the dark rather than talking to their parents about it.

 "I was hoping that the parents could see that maybe their child could be skipping school because stuff like this is happening but doesn't want to talk about it."